iNPUTmice/p2/README.md

 ### What Conversations sends to the user’s server

-After registrating with the App server Conversations sends the node ID and the jid of the app server (p2.siacs.eu) to the users server.
+After registering with the App server, Conversations sends the node ID and the jid of the app server (p2.siacs.eu) to the user's server.

 ```xml
 <iq type='set' id='x42'>